aurora-is-near/AIPs/AIPs/aip-8.md

 #### Statistics

-These are the statistics that we show per delta:
+These are the statistics that we use per delta:
 Average (Ave), Median (Med), Minimum (Min), Maximum (Max), Average Absolute Deviation (AAD), Variance (Var), and Standard Deviation (SD).

 Test1 Delta: